amdigital-co-uk/workflows/README.md

 ### Tagging

 This repository uses git tags with [semantic versioning](https://semver.org/).

-After merging changes into main, you can create a new set of tags by using the [Create Tags](https://github.com/amdigital-co-uk/workflows/actions/workflows/tag.yml) workflow.
-For instance when tagging using `v1.0.0`, the workflow will create individual tags called `v1`, `v1.0` and `v1.0.0`.
-Then, when subsequently tagging using `v1.0.1`, the `v1` and `v1.0` tags will get updated to the latest commit, and the new `v1.0.1` tag will get created.
+When creating a pull request to merge changes into `main`, you should also add the corresponding label to indicate whether the changes are a MAJOR, MINOR or PATCH version.
+This will then be used to automatically create the appropriate tags when the pull request is merged.

+Assume for instance that the current version is `v1.0.0`.
+This means there will be a `v1` tag, a `v1.0` tag and a `v1.0.0` tag.
+Creating a pull request to merge changes that are a MINOR version bump, you should label the pull request as **minor**.
+Finally, when the pull request is merged, the following tags will be created/updated:

+- `v1` will get updated to point to the latest commit on `main`
+- `v1.1` will get created to point to the latest commit on `main`
+- `v1.1.0` will get created to point to the latest commit on `main`

-This allows calling workflows to reference a MAJOR, MINOR or PATCH version of a workflow file, depending on how specific an iteration of it is required.
-For instance, one workflow could use `v1`, which will automatically import any MINOR or PATCH updates, whilst another workflow could use `v1.0.1` if a specific behaviour is desired.
+This allows *calling* workflows from other repositories to reference a MAJOR, MINOR or PATCH version of a workflow file, depending on how specific an iteration of it is needed, or how tolerant of changes the calling workflow is.
+For instance, one workflow could use `reusable.yml@v1`, which will automatically import any MINOR or PATCH updates, whilst another workflow could use `reusable.yml@v1.0.1` if a specific behaviour is desired.